collaborativebioinformatics/GeneVar2/README.md

 GeneVar is an open access, gene centric data browser for SV analysis.
 GeneVar takes as input a gene name or ID and produces a report that informs the user of all SVs overlapping the gene and any non-coding regulatory elements affecting expression of the gene.
 Clinical_SV is an open access software that can annotate vcf files with clinically relavant information as well as provide useful visualizations such as disease ontology plots.

-GeneVar-2 is the integration of these two apps which work together to facilitate reporting of structural variations data.
-GeneVar-2 tool is intended to have a clinical focus, informing the interpretation of SV pertaining to a gene name.
-In addition, GeneVar-2 gives the user the option to upload genotyping data and produces a report, file, and genome browser session that informs the user of all structural variants overlapping the gene, including any non-coding regulatory elements affecting expression of the gene.
+GeneVar2 is the integration of these two apps which work together to facilitate reporting of structural variations data.
+GeneVar2 tool is intended to have a clinical focus, informing the interpretation of SV pertaining to a gene name.
+In addition, GeneVar2 gives the user the option to upload genotyping data and produces a report, file, and genome browser session that informs the user of all structural variants overlapping the gene, including any non-coding regulatory elements affecting expression of the gene.

 ## Description

-This is a new version of GeneVar, a previously released app.
-The software will now analyze the user's SV vcf, such as Clinical SV and GeneVar and generates lots of clinically and research relevant results such as genomic structral varinats annotation, Disease Ontology and Enrich pathways based on SV types.
+The aim of this project is to merge the functionality of GeneVar and Clinical_SV into one new application, GeneVar2.
+GeneVar is a gene centric data browser which is great to review a small list of genes individually for the browser allows for in-depth analysis of SVs that overlap a gene of interest.
+However, many users will typically have variant caller files (VCFs) as output from analysis pipelines.
+To better accomodate this use-case, we are combining GeneVar with Clinical_SV which already encompasses the ability to upload and annotat SV vcfs.
+In addition, Clinical_SV produces helpful visualizations of Disease Ontology and enrichment pathway analysis based on SV types.

 ## Overview Diagram